Step 4: Full View

 Under the progressive NSPE Code standard, does Engineer A's omission of team context constitute a prohibited misrepresentation regardless of intent, or does the intent-versus-inadvertence distinction determine whether a violation occurred at all?

-Apply Materiality Standard Regardless of Intent Board's choice Determine that the omission of team composition constitutes a prohibited misrepresentation under the progressive code standard regardless of whether Engineer A intended to deceive, because the standard focuses on the impression created in Employer Y's mind and the omitted information is objectively material to the hiring decision.
+O1 Determine that the omission of team composition constitutes a prohibited misrepresentation under the progressive code standard regardless of whether Engineer A intended to deceive, because the standard focuses on the impression created in Employer Y's mind and the omitted information is objectively material to the hiring decision.
+Board's choice

 The progressive code standard under Section II.5.a extends the misrepresentation prohibition to material omissions regardless of intent, focusing on the impression created in the recipient's mind rather than the subjective state of the representing engineer.
 The intentional deception versus inadvertent inaccuracy distinction calibrates the severity of culpability and the appropriateness of sanctions.
 The omission materiality threshold establishes that an omission is material when a reasonable prospective employer would consider the omitted information significant in evaluating the engineer's qualifications.
 Against these, the intent-calibration principle suggests that inadvertent omissions warrant correction rather than condemnation, and that the ethics prohibition is properly directed at intentional deception.